Research firms divide the software market into three tiers of ERP.

 Tier 2 ERPs are used by international organisations and predominantly sold as cloud-based deployments.
 They are flexible and powerful enough to replace Tier 1 ERPs in many situations.

-These ERPs are well suited for companies that have ambitions to expand into other countries or manage manufacturing in places like China or Vietnam while selling locally or internationally.
+These ERPs are well suited for companies that have ambitions to expand into other countries, or manage offshore manufacturing in places like China or Vietnam while selling locally and internationally.
 They have a single database that manages multiple entities or subsidiaries which makes it easy to consolidate financial reporting across the whole organisation.
 Some also preconfigure the finance modules for tax jurisdictions of various countries and are available in multiple languages.

 Typical users: Large franchises, global distributors, national non-profits, multi-state retailers